Our resident community

 At the heart of Minsteracres Retreat Centre is a Passionist community of priests and nuns as well as lay people from different cultural backgrounds and nationalities.
 Together with the staff and our volunteers we offer a warm welcome and promote an environment to encourage relaxation, reflection and spiritual renewal.

 Rector and Retreat Director

-Fr Emmanuel Kabinga who joins us as our new Curate here in Minsteracres.
+Fr Emmanuel Kabinga has recently been appointed Rector here in Minsteracres.
 Born in Mufulira on the Copperbelt province of Zambia Fr Emmanuel’s vocation was nourished at Mukasa Junior Seminary and he was ordained a Passionist Priest on 19th August 2006.
 Fr Emmanuel has worked with some of the poorest people on earth.

 Fr.
 Mark has lived at Minsteracers for over 50 years and is well known to all.
 For many years he was a novice master and also in charge of the buildings and the estate.

 Geoff is responsible for the overall day to day running of Minsteracres including Finances, HR, Safeguarding, H&S Buildings and Estate.

 Margo is the voice and face of Minsteracres and will normally be your first point of contact.
 She will liaise with you to make the arrangements for your visit.